statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Data processing

 We then visually inspected the images.
-We removed any sources that were clearly on the edge of the footprint and where the majority of the galaxy was not imaged, galaxies where the chip gap of the ACS detector passed through the nucleus of the source, as it makes any morphological measurements less reliable, and galaxies with severe imaging artifacts: invalid header information (25 galaxies).
+We removed any sources that were clearly on the edge of the footprint and where the majority of the galaxy was not imaged, galaxies where the chip gap of the ACS detector passed through the nucleus of the source, as it makes any morphological measurements less reliable, and galaxies with severe imaging artifacts \new{or} invalid header information (25 galaxies).
 This left us with 146 galaxies from RNGC/IC.
 We then looked at each HST footprint to see if there are any other local galaxies in the image that are not included in the RNGC/IC, and cross-matched the positions of the candidate sources with the NED database\footnote{\href{https://ned.ipac.caltech.edu/}{NED Database: https://ned.ipac.caltech.edu/}}.
-We added all sources with known spectroscopic redshifts that are within 200 Mpc to our catalog (41 source, primarily from the Coma and Perseus clusters).
-These additional objects are almost all dwarf galaxies and satellites that were too faint to be included in the original RNGC/IC catalog, and allow us to study a wider range of possible morphologies, \new{including satellite galaxies potentially undergoing gas stripping}.
-Finally, \new{this resulted in} a catalog of 187 galaxies at distances smaller than 200 Mpc, imaged with HST with a depth of 24 mag/arcsec$^2$ or better.
+We added all sources with known spectroscopic redshifts that are within 200 Mpc to our catalog (41 source\new{s}, primarily from the Coma and Perseus clusters).
+These additional objects are almost all dwarf galaxies and satellites that were too faint to be included in the original RNGC/IC catalog, and allow us to study a wider range of possible morphologies, including satellite galaxies potentially undergoing gas stripping.
+Finally, this resulted in a catalog of 187 galaxies at distances smaller than 200 Mpc, imaged with HST with a depth of 24 mag/arcsec$^2$ or better \new{(Sec. \ref{sec:reduction})}.
 The sample spans a wide range of stellar masses, morphological types, and environments.
-We queried NED to get any missing \textit{r}-band Petrosian radii $R_p$ \new{(see Sec. \ref{sec:rpet} for a definition)}, and \new{spectroscopic} distances.
-Our sample is summarized in Table \ref{tab:sample}. \new{Appendix \ref{app:sample} shows the distributions of magnitudes and morphologies of the galaxies in our sample, confirming that we have a diverse set of galaxies spanning the entire Hubble sequence.}
+We queried NED to get any missing \textit{r}-band Petrosian radii $R_p$ (see Sec. \ref{sec:rpet} for a definition), and spectroscopic distances.
+Our sample is summarized in Table \ref{tab:sample}.
+Appendix \ref{app:sample} shows the distributions of magnitudes and morphologies of the galaxies in our sample, \new{including Hubble classifications,} confirming that we have a diverse set of galaxies spanning \new{a range of structures between early-type, late-type, and merging galaxies}.

 { }